Practicing Hospitality At Home

 Creating Special Occasions at Home

 Previous to COVID, I hosted dinner parties about once a year in my home.
-True that I did enjoy hosting them but I never quite realized just how special they can be.
-When you go to a restaurant, you are at the mercy of the waiting staff and cook to provide your experience.
+That was about all this single lady could handle.
+Instead, we would go out to dinners.
+It wasn’t until we were forced to create experiences in our homes that I realized how much more significant it can be to host a dinner at home.
+The thing is, when you go to a restaurant, you are at the mercy of the waiting staff and cook to provide your experience.
 Countless times, I have been disappointed by either the service or the food.
 And sometimes both!

 Whereas when you host at home, you are in control of the entire affair.
 The ambiance, food, and even the service.
 You of course will be responsible for planning the service portion of the evening.
 But if planned right, it is not as much of a burden as you might think.